Freed Canadians return home after US-brokered Huawei deal | DW | 25.09.2021

 Former diplomat Michael Kovrig and businessman Michael Spavor had previously spent over 1,000 days in Chinese custody.

-The men, who are often referred to as the "Two Michaels," were formallly charged with spying by Beijing.
+The men, who are often referred to as the "Two Michaels," were formally charged with spying by Beijing.

 "These two men have been through an unbelievable difficult ordeal," Trudeau said Friday before their arrival, while adding that the two men have shown "strength, perseverance and grace."